-- AIESEC UK - for students and recent graduates;
+- AIESEC UK - for students and recent graduates

-- IAESTE UK - for science, engineering and applied arts students.
+- IAESTE UK - for science, engineering and applied arts students

 If you are a non-EU citizen who requires a visa to enter Denmark, it is possible to obtain a residence and work permit in order to take up an internship of up to 18 months, subject to certain conditions and depending on the job sector you are interested in.
-Learn more at New to Denmark - interns.
+Learn more at New to Denmark - Internship.

 How to explain your qualifications to employers

-What it's like to work in Denmark
+What's it like to work in Denmark?

 Find out more